econoalchemist/COLDCARD-Paranoid/README.md

 Next, you will see how to download and verify Sparrow Wallet.

 ## Verifying the Sparrow Wallet Download
+Sparrow Wallet is a Bitcoin wallet designed to be connected with your own node and ran from your desktop or laptop computer.
+This is a user-friendly wallet with an intuitive interface and many advanced features for a range of capabilities.
+To learn more about Sparrow Wallet and for installation instructions, visit the [Sparrow Wallet website](https://www.sparrowwallet.com/).

 In this section you will see how to verify the integrity of the Sparrow Wallet download on a Windows desktop using Kleopatra OpenPGP from the [GPG4win](https://www.gpg4win.org/download.html) bundle.
 If you are using a Linux distrobution, you will want to use [GnuPG](https://gnupg.org/download/index.html).
 Or if you are using a Mac, you will want to use [GPGtools](https://gpgtools.org/).
 The basic process here is to save the PGP signed hash values of the releases and verify them with [Craig Raw's](https://twitter.com/craigraw) PGP public key and then calculate your own hash value on the firmware file to confirm.

 The first step is to add Craig's PGP public key to your keychain.
 You can download his public key from KeyBase [here](https://keybase.io/craigraw/).
 If you are using Kleopatra, you can just copy the PGP public key to your clipboard and then navigate to `Tools` > `Clipboard` > `Certificate Import`.
 Then you can certify the PGP public key.